Mkhan0009/Feedforword-Neural-Network-_Scratch/README.md

 # Feedforward Neural Network from Scratch

-This project is part of a series of projects for the course _Deep Learning_ that I attended during my exchange program at National Chiao Tung University (Taiwan).
-See `task.pdf` for the details of the assignment.
+This project is part of a series of projects for the course _Deep Learning_.
 See `report.pdf` for the report containing the representation and the analysis of the produced results.

 The purpose of this project is to implement a Feedforward Neural Network from scratch.
 The network is implemented for both regression and classification tasks.